tzaffi/streamlit-cdk-fargate/README.md

 # Ok, that was a little sparse.
 I want to understand how this all works and what I should do with my streamlit app.
-The basicd steps are to:
+The basic steps are to:

 1. Setup your Streamlit Docker image
 2. Test the Docker image